-Jan Di was waiting for the right time since she entered the porridge shop, but as the restaurant was for once full of people, she had to wait.
-In the meantime she kept throwing glances in Ga Eul’s direction and everytime their eyes met, her friend would avert her gaze.
+Jan Di had been waiting for the right time since she entered the porridge shop, but since the restaurant was full of people for once, she was forced to wait.
+In the meantime she kept throwing glances in Ga Eul’s direction and every time their eyes met, her friend would avert her gaze.

 She knew something was going on, she wasn’t that stupid and the changes she could see in Ga Eul in just a week, scared her a bit.

 The day after telling her of that awful bet with So Yi Jeong, Ga Eul had been silent but being best friends since kindergarten, Jan Di knew she was really angry.
-And if Ga Eul thought she had fooled her with her lie about another sleepless night, she was sorrowfully mistaken.
-The only reason Jan Di hadn’t pressed on with her questions was because she had understood something must have happened and that her friend needed time to think about it.
+And if Ga Eul thought she had fooled her with her lie about another sleepless night, she was sadly mistaken.
+The only reason Jan Di hadn’t pressed on with her questions was because she knew something must have happened and that her friend needed time to think about it.

 And since So Yi Jeong was the only topic she refused to discuss with her, Jan Di knew this was about him.